From the Gates of Hell – The Dodge Demon is One of the Most Badass Cars Ever. Period.

 There's no real way to put this lightly, so I'm going to start off with a bang.
 The Dodge Demon is one of the coolest cars ever built, period.
 I dare you to disagree with me.
 It makes my heart race, my thoughts stir, and my face melt right off the bone.
 It's absolutely mental, and if you ask me, we're due to redefine Americana.
 So long, screeching of bald eagles, we're here with the scream of boiling tires.
 The grandstands of Wrigley Field are relevant no more, we're headed for the bleachers at the drag strip.
 My red white and blue rocket is ready for liftoff, folks.
 And no, Dodge didn't slide a check across the table my way to write this - I probably burned that bridge ages ago with all the negative things I've had to say about the marque since my adolescence.
 And no, I haven't lost my mind.
 Surprising to me, the Dodge's new flagship coupe is causing controversy, and frankly, I'm here to rain on your pity party parade.
 The impressiveness of the Demon isn't up for debate.
 You either love it, or you're wrong.

 In case you've been living under a rock, just days ago, Dodge announced the all-new Demon.
 It's based on the Challenger platform, and takes the idea of the Hellcat - a 707 horsepower high-output variant - and injects it full of steroids and some form of automotive Human Growth Hormone.
-The Dodge Demon pumps out 840 horsepower, sports widebody arches, and has 315mm Nitto NT05Rs on all four corners.
+The Dodge Demon that you can find in Dodge Dealership near me pumps out 840 horsepower, sports widebody arches, and has 315mm Nitto NT05Rs on all four corners.
 It's ludicrous in every sense of the word.

 Now look, it's hard for me to get excited about a Challenger, or any Dodge at all really, save for the Viper.
 But in case it's not clear, 840 horsepower makes this machine the most powerful production V8 ever.
 Ever.
 Not "at the moment" but ever put into a production vehicle.
 And all that power means the Dodge Demon carries its 4200 lb hefty ass to 60 miles per hour in just 2.3 seconds.
 Two point three seconds.
 It makes it to 100 miles per hour in just 5.1 second.
 And it'll take down a quarter mile pass in a record-breaking 9.65 seconds.